vcflib/bio-vcf/README.md

 A new generation VCF parser.
-Bio-vcf is not only fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language.
+Bio-vcf is not only fast for genome-wide (WGS) data, it also comes with a really nice filtering, evaluation and rewrite language and it can output any type of textual data, including RDF and JSON.
 Why would you use bio-vcf over other parsers?

 1. Bio-vcf is fast and scales on multi-core computers
 2. Bio-vcf has an expressive filtering and evaluation language